reactjs/react.dev/content/docs/reference-react.md

 Suspense boundaries depend on their parent boundaries being hydrated before they can hydrate, but they can hydrate independently from sibling boundaries.
 Events on a boundary before it is hydrated will cause the boundary to hydrate at a higher priority than neighboring boundaries.
 [Read more](https://github.com/reactwg/react-18/discussions/130)

 ### `React.startTransition` {#starttransition}

+> Try the new React documentation for [`startTransition`](https://beta.reactjs.org/reference/react/startTransition).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 React.startTransition(callback)